SpaceX Crew-2 Astronauts Join Station Crew

-Category: Space Hits: 7The four new SpaceX Crew-2 astronauts joined the Expedition 65 crew today bringing the station population to 11.
+Category: Space Hits: 14The four new SpaceX Crew-2 astronauts joined the Expedition 65 crew today bringing the station population to 11.
 Credit: NASA TV

 NASA astronauts Shane Kimbrough and Megan McArthur, along with JAXA (Japan Aerospace Exploration Agency) astronaut Akihiko Hoshide, and ESA (European Space Agency) astronaut Thomas Pesquet aboard the SpaceX Crew Dragon have arrived at the International Space Station.